Mikanwolfe/artillery/README.md

 This README is a work in progress, I will update this with my "Design Document" that I produced along with proper documentation  and compiliation instructions, however, I do not intend to continue development of artillery.

 ---
+This work received a mark of 100 out of 100 for COS10009.

 If you have any questions or concerns, send a message to mikanwolfe@nekox.net.
 The author is lonely and would like someone to talk to.